Here at Team Domenica we are proud to be making a

-Team Domenica was able to match Josh to a supported internship with Jurys Inn.
+Team Domenica was able to match Josh to a supported internship with Jurys Inn (now Leonardo Hotels).
 Josh’s Job Coach worked with him to manage his anxiety using his love of rules and his role was adjusted to focus on tasks where his autism helped him to excel.

 “It’s tough to be alone.
-Team Domenica and Jurys Inn are always there for me.
+Team Domenica and [Leonardo Hotels] are always there for me.
 They give me the confidence to never give up and keep trying.” – Josh

-Team Domenica also provided training for the Jurys Inn team to help them understand Josh and his needs.
+Team Domenica also provided training for Josh’s fellow workers to help them understand Josh and his needs.

 “Josh is a valued work colleague, but it is true that we sometimes don’t understand his behaviour.
 The training has been really helpful for our team and we now better understand Josh.”
-Natalie Perez, waitress at Jurys Inn.
+Natalie Perez, waitress and colleague.

-Less than a year from when he first stepped foot in the hotel, Josh was offered paid employment at Jurys Inn!
+Less than a year from when he first stepped foot in the hotel, Josh was offered paid employment!
 Then just a few months later, Josh was nominated for the Most Outstanding Person Award at the Brighton and Hove Hotelier Awards – and he won!